Luke 17: Verse 22

 And he said to the disciples, "The days are coming when you will desire to see one of the days of the Son of Man, and you will not see it".

 The phrase "one of the days of the Son of Man" is an unusual New Testament usage.
 It suggests not the "end-times" or the coming of Jesus in glory, but for the community of disciples whom Jesus has gathered to continue his ministry, some "glimpse" of the Son on Man to sustain them.
 Franklin notes that Stephen has a vision of the Son of Man in glory before his accusers start to stone him (Acts 7:55-6) and suggests that Jesus may have been referring to a moment such as this.

+Verse 26

+Just as it was in the days of Noah, so will it be in the days of the Son of Man.

+The "days of Noah" were 950 years in all, but the period referred to was the time before the flood.
+"The days of the Son of Man" may reflect the wording in this verse, and the similar reference to "the days of Lot" in verse 28.